YulKeal/AI-Wave-Height-Model/readme.md

 ```
 It is worth noting that when performing these operations, please make sure that the tensor is shaped correctly to ensure that it can be broadcast and operated on correctly.
 The model input and output shapes can be found in the table above.

-These files are uploaded on Hugging Face and you can jump to there by clicking the button below the main title.
+These files are uploaded on Hugging Face and you can jump to there by clicking [here](https://huggingface.co/YulKeal/AI-Wave-Height-Model/tree/main) or the button below the main title.

 ## License